ALLIES DISRUPT GERMAN DEFENSES IN FRANCE

 In June 1942 members of the French Resistance provided British intelligence with a copy of the top-secret blueprint of portions of Adolf Hitler’s Atlantic Wall—part of the defenses against the anticipated Allied invasion of Western Europe.
 The map had been spirited from the office of the German public works bureau that was building the coastal defenses, and it revealed the strong and the weak points along the entire Northwestern French coast of Normandy, from Cherbourg in the west almost to Le Havre in the east.

-The French Resistance continued to pass the Allies detailed information about the Normandy invasion area (gun emplacements and caliber, real and fake minefields, gaps in German flak defenses, etc.) right up to D-Day—information provided in part by some of the thousands of French laborers and Italian POWs Field Marshal Erwin Rommel (he of Afrika Korps fame) was using to build stronger coastal defenses, plant millions of landmines (6 million in Northern France alone), flood large areas behind the flat beaches to drown Allied paratroopers, and drive long poles called “Rommel’s asparagus” into open fields to thwart the safe landing of Allied troop gliders.
+The French Resistance continued to pass the Allies detailed information about the Normandy invasion area (gun emplacements and caliber, real and fake minefields, gaps in German flak defenses, etc.) right up to D-Day—information provided in part by some of the thousands of French laborers, foreigners who had been pressed into forced labor, and Italian POWs Field Marshal Erwin Rommel (he of Afrika Korps fame) was using to build stronger coastal defenses, plant millions of landmines (6 million in Northern France alone) and a variety of shallow-sea naval mines, flood large areas behind the flat beaches to drown Allied paratroopers, and drive long anti-airborne stakes called “Rommel’s asparagus” into open fields to thwart the safe landing of Allied troop gliders.

-When the first invasion ships set sail from England on June 4, 1944, and troops finally set foot on Festung Europa, Fortress Europe, two days later, the Allies had neutralized the Luftwaffe over France (the Germans had less than 160 serviceable aircraft) and degraded the enemy’s ability to move on land.
+When the first invasion ships set sail from England on June 4, 1944, and troops finally set foot on Festung Europa, Fortress Europe, two days later, the Allies had neutralized the Luftwaffe over France (the Germans had less than 160 serviceable aircraft), degraded the enemy’s ability to move on land, and breached the “impregnable” Atlantic Wall in a matter of hours to rapidly forge their beachheads for the inevitable liberation of Western Europe.

 German Atlantic Wall Defenses on the Eve of Operation Overlord

 Right: In 1943 German troops had begun using hydraulic pressure hoses to assist in planting high wooden poles (Hochpfaehlen) in beach sand as obstacles to landing craft.
-In February 1944, on a tour of Channel beaches in Pas-de-Calais opposite England, Rommel ordered the technique used to place wooden beams, hedgehogs made out of steel girders, and other antilanding obstructions along Normandy’s beaches.
-Nearly 11,000 were installed on the coastline where the Allies would land.
+Pressure hoses knocked installation time from 45 minutes to three or four minutes compared to using clumsy pile-drivers.
+In February 1944, on a tour of Channel beaches in Pas-de-Calais (since 2016 part of Hauts-de-France) opposite England, Rommel ordered the technique used to place wooden beams, hedgehogs made out of steel girders, and other antilanding obstructions along Normandy’s beaches.
+Out of over four million mines laid on Channel beaches between Calais and Cherbourg on the Cotentin Peninsula, nearly 11,000 were installed on the coastline where the Allies would land.
+Despite the measures taken in fortifying the northern coast of France, Rommel sensed they would not be enough to throw the invaders back into the sea.
+What’s more, the kind of manpower he needed to do justice to the job so far was simply not there—casualties in other theaters of war.

 Left: Rommel sent his subordinate commanders sketches like the one depicted here for laying out wooden log and wire defenses against airborne assaults.
 Barbed wire and tripwires were to be strung between the poles.
 The complete system of wooden poles and interconnecting wires was called Luftlandehindernis.